 The Chicago metropolitan area seasonally-adjusted unemployment rate averaged 9.7 percent through July 2013, the fourth-highest rate in the past decade.
 This compares to only 7.7 percent for the national average, the second lowest rate in the past five years.
-This represents percentincrease an in unemployment in the Chicago area percentdecrease in the and a national rate vs 2012.
+This represents a percent increase in unemployment in the Chicago area and a percent decrease in the national rate vs 2012.
 This rate only accounts for those actively seeking employment, however.
 A more inclusive rate shows that those who have given up looking for work and those who want full-time work, but are working part-time, comprised percent14.3 percent nationally and 16.1 percent in Illinois over the last four quarters ending in the second quarter of 2013.